 - Infrastructure monitoring alert conditions

-The custom incident description field has a maximum character size of 4000.
+The description template field has a maximum character size of 4000.

-For some types of conditions, you can create a custom incident description that passes information about a condition and its incidents downstream.
+For some types of conditions, you can create a description template that passes information about a condition and its incidents downstream.
 Using a description, you can:

 - Capture the reason for the condition